 Unfortunately, blood-sucking critters like mosquitoes are a part of summer nights, and, yes, even days.
 Dr. Anjali Rao, a pediatrician at Northwestern Memorial Hospital in Chicago, gives these suggestions on how to stay safe from insects:

-- Spray and repeat.
-Parents or caregivers should spray kids’ exposed skin and clothing.
-Reapply whenever the spray gets washed off or the child starts getting bitten again.
+Spray kids’ exposed skin and clothing, and reapply whenever the spray gets washed off or the child starts getting bitten again.
 For an alternative to sprays, try insect repellent pads that clip on clothes.

-- Check for allergic reactions.
 Some kids react to insect bites more than others.
-If your child gets bitten and seems to have an allergic reaction to the bite, seek medical attention to see if you should give your child an oral antihistamine or other medication.
+For kids who get bitten and seem to have an allergic reaction to the bite, seek medical attention to see if you should give your child an oral antihistamine or other medication.

-- Beware of serious bug-borne illnesses.
-Most people who contract Eastern Equine Encephalitis (“Triple E”), a mosquito-transmitted illness, do not show any symptoms.
-But here’s the good news: This illness occurs relatively infrequently and mostly in and around swampy areas where human populations tend to be limited.
-West Nile is another virus you’ll hear about when the heat strikes.
-Basically, if there are symptoms of either of these illnesses, they are flu-like, so if you hear of instances in your area and your child has bites and flu-symptoms (and muscle-stiffness for West Nile), go to a doctor.
+It’s good to familiarize yourself with any mosquito-borne illnesses in and around where you live.
+West Nile virus is one of the most common ones, and Eastern equine encephalitis (EEE) has been reported in rare cases in the Atlantic and Gulf Coast states.
+If there are symptoms of either of these illnesses, they are flu-like, so if you hear of instances in your area and your child has bites and flu-symptoms (and muscle-stiffness for West Nile), go to a doctor.
 It’s better to be safe.

 4. Prevent dehydration

-You may be surprised how much — and when — kids should drink liquids.
+You may be surprised how much — and when — kids should drink water.
 To prevent dehydration, kids who play sports or are very physically active should drink extra fluids beforehand, and then take regular water breaks (about every 20 minutes) during the activity, recommends KidsHealth.
-Tip: According to this handy hydration chart from Safe Kids Worldwide, a child’s gulp equals a half-ounce of fluid, young kids should drink about 10 gulps for every 20 minutes of play, and teens should drink about 20 gulps.

 5. Head off injuries

-Every so often, we hear news stories of parents forgetting infants or leaving a sleeping toddler in the car and tragedies that ensue.
+Every year, we hear news stories of a parent forgetting an infant or leaving a sleeping toddler in the car and the tragedies that ensue.
 Never leave a child alone in a car, even for a minute.
-These are the facts you need to know to keep kids safe, according to the AAP.
+These are the facts you need to know about car safety, according to the AAP:

 - It only takes 10 minutes for a car to heat up by 20 degrees Fahrenheit (F).

-- Children are at a great risk for heat stroke because their bodies heat up three to five times faster than an adult’s does.
+- A child’s body heats up three to five times faster than an adult’s does.

 - Cracking a window is not a viable solution and won’t keep a child safe.

-Here’s some smart stuff that Lichenstein recommends parents and caregivers carry around in a purse, bag or car for summer emergencies:
+Here are some safety items that Lichenstein recommends parents and caregivers carry in their bag or car for summer emergencies: